Stanford Football's Unheralded Weapon

 On its way to a second straight Pac-12 title game and with a fourth straight 10-win season squarely in its sights, Stanford is in the midst of an unprecedented run of football success.
 The Cardinal has been ranked in the AP Top 25 poll every week since early in the 2010 season and will play in its fourth BCS game in as many years with a win over Arizona State in the conference championship.

 Many have received credit for the best stretch in program history.
-Former head coach Jim Harbaugh is widely considered the primary catalyst for the program's resurgence.
+Former head coach Jim Harbaugh is widely considered the primary catalyst for Stanford's resurgence.
 Current head coach David Shaw has presided over a sustained run of excellence.
 Players like Andrew Luck and David DeCastro were key cogs in some of the best offenses in the nation, Shayne Skov and Trent Murphy in some of the top defenses.
 Strength coach Shannon Turley, widely regarded as one of the best in the nation, has helped reduce injuries and improve functional strength.

 But behind the scenes, another figure has quietly been a major force in the program's resurgence: outside linebackers coach/admissions liaison Lance Anderson.

-Couple that with his development of Stanford's outside linebackers and prowess on the recruiting trail - several publications have recognized Anderson as one of the nation's top recruiters - and it's easy to see why Anderson is such an indispensable part of the Cardinal football program.
+Couple that with his development of Stanford's outside linebackers and prowess on the recruiting trail — several publications have recognized Anderson as one of the nation's top recruiters — and it's easy to see why he is such an indispensable part of the Cardinal football program.

 "I think the guy needs to have a lifetime position," said former Stanford Director of Player Personnel Jon Haskins, who worked alongside Anderson for several seasons.
 "I think he's that valuable."